Local Operator Entanglement in Spin Chains: Preliminary

 \subsubsection{Configurations}

 As shown in Figure \ref{fig:configs}, we study the time evolution of the operator mutual information in three configurations: (a)full overlap, (b)partial overlap, and (c)disjoint configurations.
 In the full overlap configuration, the size of $A$ and $B$ are equal, $l_A=l_B$, and the edges of each subsystem are aligned.
 In the partial overlap configuration, the size of $B$ is larger than that of $A$ by $s$, $l_B=l_A+s$.
 The left edge of subsystems $A$ and $B$ are aligned.
 In the disjoint configuration, the subsystems $A$ and $B$ do not have any overlapping regions and the distance between the right edge of $A$ and left edge of $B$ is $d$.

-\begin{itemize} \item{\bf Unitary operator in full overlap configuration:} The time evolution of $I_{A,B}$ shows how much information about the local entanglement structure of the initial state remains under time evolution, while that of $I_{A,B,\bar{B}}$ shows how much information with respect to $A$ is non-localized through the time evolution.

-{\bf Local operator in the full overlap configuration:} The scrambling ability of the unitary time evolution makes the local operator spread, so that the entanglement structure of the state in the output (scattered) Hilbert space differs from that in the input (original) Hilbert space.
-In order to study how different the local entanglement structure of $B$ is from $A$, we study the time evolution of $I_{A,B}$.
-The time evolution of $I_{A,B,\bar{B}}$ shows how the operator spreading delocalizes the information in reference to $A$.

-\item{\bf Unitary operator in the partial overlap configuration:} Figure \ref{fig:configs}(b) is the configuration that shows how the dynamics spreads the information concerning $A$ across $B$, which is larger than $A$, by tracking the time evolution of $I_{A,B}$.
-The time evolution of $I_{A,B,\bar{B}}$ indicates how much data regarding the local entanglement structure delocalizes under the time evolution.

-{\bf Local operator in the partial overlap configuration:} The spreading of information with respect to $A$ should proceed according to the spreading of the local operator.
-We study the spreading of information in reference to $A$ by measuring the time evolution of $I_{A,B}$.
-The time evolution of $I_{A,B,\bar{B}}$ indicates how the spreading of operator makes information about $A$ delocalizes.

-\item{\bf Unitary operator in the disjoint configuration:} By tracking the time evolution of $I(A,B)$ for disjoint configurations (Figure \ref{fig:configs}(c)), we study how much information is sent from $A$ to a disjoint interval $B$ under time evolution.

-{\bf Local operator in the disjoint configuration:} The time evolution $I_{A,B}$ of a local operator for the two disjoint intervals indicates how much the operator has spread from $A$ to $B$.
+These three configurations are useful to consider since in $2$D CFTs \cite{Nie_2019,Kudler-Flam_2021}, how the dynamics affects the time evolution of BOMI depends on how the subsystems are taken.
+In the full overlap configuration, the behavior in time of BOMI does not depend as much on the scrambling ability of the time evolution operator.
+In the partial overlap and disjoint configurations, the time evolution of BOMI strongly depends on the scrambling ability of the dynamics.
+Therefore, we will study the time evolution of BOMI in these three configurations.